 When you have a family law concern, it is important to retain a lawyer you can trust to protect your interests and those of your children.
-At Lamborne & Clark, LLC in Fort Collins, attorneys Sarah Lamborne and Kara Clark draw on 15 years of combined experience identifying and executing favorable solutions for Colorado individuals and families.
+At Fort Collins Family Law in Fort Collins, attorney Sarah Lamborne draws on 15 years of experience identifying and executing favorable solutions for Colorado individuals and families.
 Whether you are going through a divorce, seek assistance with a custody matter, or wish to bring a child into your home through adoption, our firm will take assertive legal action on your behalf.
 We are committed to providing strong, personalized counsel to each client we represent until the desired result is achieved.

 Dedicated lawyers help clients protect their rights during divorce

 The end of a marriage can be emotionally overwhelming.
 As you work to tackle this challenge, our firm offers comprehensive support, which includes knowledgeable advice on issues such as:

 - No-fault divorce — Colorado is a no-fault divorce state, so marriages are dissolved based on the fact that they are irretrievably broken rather than having to prove traditional grounds such as adultery.

 - Uncontested divorce — If you and your spouse have agreed upon all divorce terms and want to save time and expense, we can help you pursue a divorce decree upon affidavit, which does not require an appearance in court.